 Who would have thought that you can restore your bone health and increase your alkalinity by simple actions such as building up a sweat and eating delicious foods?
 This is further proof that when you’re doing what’s right for one aspect of your health, you’re also helping other important body processes.

 Drugs don’t do that.
 In fact, more often than not they end up hurting other biological processes – those pesky side effects – which is a telltale sign that they don’t belong in your body.

-As you can see, the Save Our Bones Program truly passes the “litmus test”, both metaphorically and literally.
-So don’t sweat about your bone health… start sweating FOR your bone health.
+As you can see, the Osteoporosis Reversal Program truly passes the “litmus test”, both metaphorically and literally.
+So don't sweat about your bone health… start sweating FOR your bone health.